 To keep students engaged, make sure to chunk multimedia content into smaller segments.
 For example, instead of posting an hour-long lecture recording, separate the file into multiple smaller videos organized by sub-topics.

 Many free apps are available for creating video and audio presentations.
 Currently, at La Salle, we use Screencast-O-Matic for creating tutorial videos, adding audio over slideshows, webcam videos or audio files.
 Audacity.com is also recommended for recording just audio MP3 files.
+The ID Team has access to Adobe Connect and Powtoons for interactive presentations upon request.

 Accessibility through video captioning